Kathryn Norbeck, Executive Director

 Lori was brought on by the Child Advocacy Center as a Family Advocate in July of 2018.
 Since then she has helped approximately 70 families that have come through the Child Advocacy Center.
 Lori has been a resident of Dickson County since birth until recently where she now resides in Cheatham County.
 She is a graduate of Creek Wood High School and is currently enrolled in school to earn her degree in social work.
 When she is not at work, Lori enjoys spending time with her friends and family.

-Kim Rodgers, Therapist
+Kim Rodgers, Senior Therapist and Intern Program Coordinator

 Kim is a Licensed Professional Counselor (with Mental Health Service Designation), and received her Masters Degree in Counseling from Trevecca Nazarene University.
 Previous experience includes working at the Sexual Assault Center in Nashville, TN (formerly RASAC), having a private practice in Dickson, TN, and working at Milestones at Onsite (trauma adult residential program) in Cumberland Furnace, TN.
 Her passion is children and trauma, and she is excited to be working at the CAC and doing what she loves every day.
 In addition to being a therapist at the CAC, Kim also supervises our internship program.
 Her training includes play therapy, sand tray work, TF-CBT, EMDR, and brainspotting.
 Kim lives in Dickson County, and enjoy spending time with family and attending her kids’ sports activities.